-(1) [Transportation] Preparation and transportation of food(s) not prepared on the licensed premises shall satisfy [the minimum] all applicable requirements of section 19-13-B42, 19-13-B48 and 19-13-B49 of the Regulations of Connecticut State Agencies.

-(2) A nutritionally adequate meal [as recommended by The United States Department of Agriculture, 7 Code of Federal Regulations 226.20, as amended,] and snack shall be provided by the child [day] care center or group [day] child care home, or the parent(s) [whenever a child remains on the premises for five (5) hours or more.] according to the following schedule.
+- (1) [Transportation] Preparation and transportation of food(s) not prepared on the licensed premises shall satisfy [the minimum] all applicable requirements of [section 19-13-B49 of the Regulations of Connecticut State Agencies] the Department of Public Health's Model Food Code, set forth in sections 19a-36h-1 to 19a-36h-7, inclusive, of the Regulations of Connecticut State Agencies. - (2) A nutritionally adequate meal [as recommended by The United States Department of Agriculture, 7 Code of Federal Regulations 226.20, as amended,] and snack shall be provided by the child [day] care center or group [day] child care home, or the parent(s) [whenever a child remains on the premises for five (5) hours or more.] according to the following schedule:

-(A) Children who stay on the licensed premises less than five [(5)] hours shall have a nutritious snack.
+- (A) Children who stay on the licensed premises less than five [(5)] hours shall have a nutritious snack. - (B) Children who stay on the licensed premises [longer than] five [(5)] hours or more but less than eight [(8)]

-(B) Children who stay on the licensed premises longer than five [(5)] but less than eight [(8)] hours shall have one [(1)] meal and one [(1)] nutritious snack.
+hours shall have one [(1)] meal and one [(1)] nutritious snack.